Fulbright-Schuman European Union Affairs Program

 Fulbright Alumna Amy Grant, hosted by the University of Central Lancashire (UCLan) Cyprus School of Law, both taught undergraduate students and led professional development workshops on numerous topics related to emerging technology and law.
 While on her grant, she regularly contributed to both local and regional EU programs, seminars, publications, and policy trainings.
 Here she is being interviewed on the Cyprus Broadcasting Corporation's radio program: https://www.facebook.com/watch/live/?v=622381571854998&ref=watch_permalink.

-Situated in the very heart of the European continent, the Czech Republic boasts a rich history and proud people.
+Situated in the very heart of Europe, the Czech Republic boasts a rich history and proud people.
 From Bohemia in the west to Moravia in the east, ancient castles and monasteries grace the landscape, together with beautiful forests and mountains.
-Yet the Czech Republic’s true dynamism comes as much from its modern people and culture as from its historical features.
-The Czech Republic is one of the most prosperous of the former communist states, having privatized much of the economy since becoming a democracy under Vaclav Havel in 1989.
+Yet the Czech Republic’s true dynamism comes as much from its people and culture as from its historical features.
+Czech Republic today represents a developed democracy of Western type, a fully integrated active member of the European Union and NATO.
+It belongs to the most stable countries politically and economically in the region.
 Its education system is of world-class quality.
-The country’s higher education system consists of over 25 public and more than 40 private universities and colleges placed in Prague and other major cities of the Czech Republic.
+The country’s higher education system consists of over 25 public universities and colleges situated in Prague and other major cities of the Czech Republic.

 Housing opportunities differ in various places.
 Grantees are encouraged to ask their hosts for assistance while searching for suitable accommodation.
 There is no special housing allowance, nevertheless the monthly stipend easily covers adequate housing options.
 Local resources are available in the Handbook for US grantees on our website https://www.fulbright.cz/en/grantees-and-alumni/current-grantees/

 Generally, the Czech Republic is counted among 10 safest countries in the world.
 The Fulbright Commission encourages families to participate in the program.
-Numerous private (relatively costly) international schools and kindergardens are available in major cities.
+Numerous private (relatively costly) international schools and kindergartens are available in major cities.
 The Fulbright Commission does not provide any tuition allowance.
-Local schools (free of charge) can be an option especially for grantees coming for the whole academic year.
+Local schools (free of charge) can be an option, especially for grantees coming for the whole academic year.

 Applicants are encouraged to view the Fulbright Commission's website for current information about programs and practicalities of living in the Czech Republic.
 Consultations are welcome at firstname.lastname@example.org.